 Working on a dream

 Picture it.
 Just picture it: Marc Zumoff in his adolescence, chubby and awkward and so self-conscious, growing up on a cul-de-sac of twin-style homes in northeast Philadelphia.
 His mother, Sylvia, is a homemaker.
 She sits with him every night after school, helping him with his homework.
-His father, Barry, is a salesman.
+His father, Bruce, is a salesman.
 He goes door-to-door, selling home goods, and Marc sometimes accompanies him, walking with him all day in freezing cold or pouring rain, learning a work ethic.

 He spends much of his summers alone, playing basketball on the telephone-pole hoop outside his house, because his parents can’t afford to send him to camp with his friends.
 He spends his winters immersed in the Sixers, in the exploits of Wilt Chamberlain and Hal Greer, watching every game on his family’s television, calling them to himself, sometimes cranking up the volume so that the static from the fuzzy UHF feed sounds like a crowd’s roar, sometimes turning the knob all the way to the left, until the television is silent, so that he can hear what he sounds like and imagine that all of Philadelphia is listening to him.